CHINCHU321/Today-s-price/README.md

 Before we create a function to scrap details from the page let us visit a Flipkart product page like this one (https://www.flipkart.com/apple-2020-macbook-air-m1-8-gb-256-gb-ssd-mac-os-big-sur-mgn63hn-a/p/itmde54f026889ce) and find the elements that have the name and the price of the product.
 We will need the element’s class name to be able to find the elements when we extract the data.
 ![App Name](product.png)

-step 4:Take the classname of product name and price
+step 4:Take the classname of product's name and price

 Step 5: Create the Scrapper